jueves, 13 de septiembre de 2018

 As I mentioned earlier, it would have been the perfect introduction to Glorantha if it had included a bit more about the varied regions of Glorantha, which is much larger than Dragon Pass and the Lunar Empire.

 However, the focus on these areas makes it perfect for someone interested in running their first games in this fantasy world with 13th Age Glorantha or RuneQuest: Roleplaying in Glorantha, as it fits very well with the setting information included in those two rulebooks.
 This is the main target audience of the book in my opinion.
-It can also be good for HeroQuest gamemasters, but they will need to be careful if they hand it to their players, as the official timeline in HeroQuest Glorantha reaches only the first events of the Hero Wars, while The Glorantha Sourcebook includes events further on.
 On the other hand, I wonder if the strong focus on these two areas might be a little intimidating for newbies, especially when they see all those lists of kings and queens.
 If, however, you are the kind of person who loves diving into rich setting information, this won't be a problem at all.

 Quite surprisingly, Chaosium has also managed to produce an introductory book that is also interesting for veteran fans of Glorantha.
 Even if you already have the publications where most of the text of The Glorantha Sourcebook was taken from (King of Sartar, The Guide to Glorantha, and Wyrm's Footnotes), it's handy to have this all in the same book, particularly the history of the Lunar Empire.
 And the fact the information has been revised and updated is sure to surprise you even if you think you know it all (for example, you may not know what was Sartar's surname, or who was appointed as Governor of Prax after Sor-Eel; scroll down to the bottom of the page to see the details that surprised me the most!).